 Victoriano/Victorian

 African American descendants of Louis Victoriano Ramos (b.
 1750 in Mexico) and Marie Thereze deSoto (b.
-1761 in Nachtitoches, Louisiana) - DNA relative matches on my father's side through one of his enslaved African American 2nd great grandparents
+1761 in Louisiana) - DNA relative matches on my father's side through one of his enslaved African American 2nd great grandparents

 There is a belief that a woman named Marie was a daughter of Marie Thérèse “Coincoin” (born enslaved to the St. Denis family, of African parentage) and an enslaved Native American man.
 This belief remains unproven and unsupported by any surviving records.
 It persists mainly in oral speculation and in attempts to explain gaps in the early Natchitoches enslaved population.